Help Centre

 Basic Coverage

-The IFHP gives you basic coverage (for example, doctor visits and hospital care) until you become eligible for provincial or territorial health coverage, which typically occurs within 3 months.
+You will remain eligible for basic coverage (for example, doctor visits and hospital care) until you become eligible for provincial or territorial health coverage, which typically occurs within 3 months.
 During this time, you must apply for health insurance from the province or territory where you live.

-Supplemental and Prescription Drug Coverage
+Supplemental and Prescription Medication Coverage

 If there are specific services you are looking to receive, please have your health care provider contact us to determine if you are eligible for a benefit or service.
 You can also see your eligibility through the Secure Beneficiary Web Portal.